-It is only in the 1600s, with the development of the Italian opera by Claudio Monteverdi and his contemporaries, that we find music opening to the commercial world beyond the confines of the church and gaining the impetus for the development of new forms, new instruments and new concepts of melody and harmony.
+It is only in the 1600s, with the development of the Italian opera by Claudio Monteverdi and his contemporaries, that we find music opening to the commercial world beyond the confines of the church and gaining the impetus for new forms, new instruments and new concepts of melody and harmony.
 Alessandro Scarlatti stands at the end of this period.
 He is, briefly, the summing up of the entire tradition of Italian music to that time.
 He inherited a music that did not yet know the forms we accept today as "classical"—the symphony, the concerto, etc.— a music that had still not even settled on our modern harmonic and melodic concepts of major and minor, and a music with meager instrumental resources, to say the least.
 He left as his heritage advances in the modern opera, the beginnings of the symphony and a decidedly modern direction for harmony and melody; also, by including horns and woodwinds in the orchestra, he laid the foundation of the modern symphony orchestra.

-He was born in Palermo,
+He was born

-composers in history, writing 20 oratorios, 600
+prolific composers in history, writing 20 oratorios,

-chamber cantatas, 200 masses, suites for various
+600 chamber cantatas, 200 masses, suites for various

 instrumental combinations and 150 operas!
-His
+His division

-division of operatic overtures into "movements" was
+of operatic overtures into "movements" was the

-single comic opera, The Triumph of Honour,
+comic opera, The Triumph of Honour (cover

+image, above), performed in Naples

 in 1718, paved the way for the later comic operas of Pergolesi, Cimarosa, Paisiello, Rossini and Mozart.

 excerpt from The Triumph of Honour.

-"architecture is frozen music," certainly applies to
+that "architecture is frozen music," certainly applies

-the great German composers of the Baroque.
+to the great German composers of the Baroque.
 One can

 easily see in the mind's eye cathedrals lofting and

 arching on high to the music of Bach and Haendel.
 Yet,

-composer, and therein lies his
+composer, and therein lies his fascination to the

-fascination to the student of music history, even today.
+student of music history, even today.
 For while the

-Baroque side of him spired
+Baroque side of him spired heavenward right alongside

-attendant musical expression required fewer
+dawned, and its attendant musical expression required

 fewer cathedrals and more architecture of human

 and his sense of melody, and even his sense of humor,

-imbued his art with the kind of musical humanism
+imbued his art with the kind of musical humanism that